strimzi/strimzi.github.io/_posts/2019-04-30-accessing-kafka-part-3.md

 So you can fine-tune its performance.
 And if needed, you can even setup a separate instances of the router for the Kafka routes.

-The main advantage of using OpenShift Routes is that they simply work.
+The main advantage of using OpenShift Routes is that they are so easy to get working.
-Unlike the node ports discussed in the previous blog post, which are often tricky to configure and require a deeper knowledge of Kubernetes and the infrastructure, the routes work very reliably out of the box on any OpenShift installation.
+Unlike the node ports discussed in the previous blog post, which are often tricky to configure and require a deeper knowledge of Kubernetes and the infrastructure, OpenShift routes work very reliably out of the box on any OpenShift installation.